horseshoe/horseshoe/README.md

 Internal objects that are treated as foreach sections include arrays, iterables, and streams (if using Java 8 and up).
 All other objects are treated as conditional sections.
 For booleans, the conditional section will only be rendered for `true` values.
 For numeric or character primitives, the conditional section will only be rendered for non-zero values.
 For optionals (if using Java 8 and up), the conditional section will only be rendered for values that are present.
 The conditional section is never rendered for a null value.

-All sections except for booleans and [annotations](#annotations) push the value onto the context stack.
+All sections except for booleans, [annotations](#annotations), and [section partials](#section-partials) push the value onto the context stack.
 Foreach sections push each child item onto the stack as it iterates over the collection.

 #### Repeated Sections
 Repeated section tags (`{{#}}`) are used to duplicate the previous section at the same scope.
 Nested scopes within a repeated section can also be repeated, allowing a hierarchical repeating of sections.
 For example,